pyrogram/pyrogram/docs/source/resources/SmartPlugins.rst

 This is already nice and doesn't add *too much* boilerplate code, but things can get boring still; you have to manually ``import``, manually :meth:`add_handler <pyrogram.Client.add_handler>` and manually instantiate each :obj:`MessageHandler <pyrogram.MessageHandler>` object because **you can't use those cool decorators** for your functions.
-So...
-What if you could?
+So, what if you could?
+Smart Plugins solve this issue by taking care of handlers registration automatically.

 Using Smart Plugins
 -------------------

-Setting up your Pyrogram project to accommodate Smart Plugins is pretty straightforward:
+Setting up your Pyrogram project to accommodate Smart Plugins is straightforward:

 #.
-Create a new folder to store all the plugins (e.g.: "plugins").
+Create a new folder to store all the plugins (e.g.: "plugins", "handlers", ...).
 #.
-Put your files full of plugins inside.
+Put your python files full of plugins inside.
 Organize them as you wish.
 #.
 Enable plugins in your Client or via the *config.ini* file.

 .. note::